sivel/speedtest-cli/README.rst

       --json                Suppress verbose output, only show basic information in JSON format.
 Speeds listed in bit/s and not affected by --bytes
+      --load-servers-from-json SERVERS_JSON
-      --list                Display a list of speedtest.net servers sorted by distance
+                            Load servers from json file for static testing --list                Display a list of speedtest.net servers sorted by distance
-      --server SERVER       Specify a server ID to test against.
+      --server SERVER       Specify a server ID from --list servers to test against.
 Can be supplied multiple times
       --exclude EXCLUDE     Exclude a server from selection.
 Can be supplied multiple times
       --mini MINI           URL of the Speedtest Mini server